matt123miller/dnd-journal/game-1/game-1-notes.md

 cultists put the silver flame group to sleep, Liana noticed

 They eventually fight, uses the train terrain for a fun fight climbing over things and whatnot

+The Dwarf is pushed into the glass and would fall through the window, but the electricity gets him and sends his burnt body back into the car.

 Win